life0fun/growingtree/growingtree-server/README.md

         (submit-transact (dschema/build-parts d/tempid))
         ; turn all defschema macro statement into schema transaction (submit-transact (dschema/build-schema d/tempid))))

+To re-create database schema, add new schema in dbschema, and enable line `(service/create-schema)` in server.clj, then issue `lein run-dev` from command line.

 The data model in datomic is represented by entity.
 Everything is entity.